ricsanfre/pi-cluster/docs/_docs/fluentd.md

 [fluentd-kubernetes-daemonset images](https://github.com/fluent/fluentd-kubernetes-daemonset) should work for deploying fluentd as Deployment.
 For outputing to the ES you just need to select the adequate [fluentd-kubernetes-daemonset image tag](https://hub.docker.com/r/fluent/fluentd-kubernetes-daemonset/tags).

 As alternative, you can create your own customized docker image or use mine.
-You can find it in [ricsanfre/fluentd-aggregator github repository](https://github.com/ricsanfre/fluentd-aggregator).
+You can find it in [ricsanfre/fluentd-aggregator GitHub repository](https://github.com/ricsanfre/fluentd-aggregator).
 The multi-architecture (amd64/arm64) image is available in docker hub:

 - `ricsanfre/fluentd-aggregator:v1.17.1-debian-1.0`